KarolynW/QTodo-GPTChain/qtodo-gptchain/README.md

 - Expired tasks can be timestamped with OpenTimestamps.
 The app hashes the task locally and sends only the hash to a small FastAPI helper for proof creation, verification and upgrades.
-- Should that fail to satisfy your craving for futility, an optional button flings the hash at a Base Sepolia contract which promptly forgets it in an event log.
+- Should that fail to satisfy your craving for futility, an optional button can anchor the hash on a Base Sepolia contract.
+In the default **lite** mode the contract merely emits an event and forgets the hash; switch the server to `EVM_MODE=full` and it stores the hash and a reference on-chain for anyone to dig up later.

 ## Tests